boozo-unlimited/representer/README.md

 # Representer

-React based framework to create a slide show online.
+React-based framework to create a slide show online.

 # Development